Spotted knapweed is an invasive species.

 How to identify spotted knapweed

-- Short-lived (two to five years) perennial herbaceous plant, two to four feet high.
+- Spotted knapweed (Centaurea maculosa) is a short-lived (two to five years) perennial herbaceous plant, two to four feet high.

 - Can persist as a rosette for one to four years.